matijaSos/matijasos.github.io/_posts/2020-07-04-haskell-type-lvl-programming-intro.md

 ---
 layout: post
-title: "Intro to type-level programming in Haskell"
+title: "Intro to type-level programming in Haskell - Part 1"
 ---

 I heard a lot lately about using types in Haskell to describe function arguments in more details